-Many thanks to meditators who have read these pieces and special thanks to Ashin U Ottama and Ven.
-Ariyanyani, Noirin Sheahan and Marjo Oosterhoff for reading the script, all of whom gave me valuable feedback.
+Many thanks to meditators and special thanks to Ashin U Ottama and Ven.
+Ariyanyani, Noirin Sheehan and Marjo Oosterhoff for reading the script, all of whom gave me valuable feedback.
+Special thanks to Diana Jones for proof reading the text.
 And last, but by no means least, Therese Caherty who edited the work and helped me clarify the writing.